 Firstly, measure the area of your planned lawn by multiplying the average length by the average width – this will determine the amount of turf you need.We recommend sketching a plan, just so that you can visualise the area beforehand.
 Measuring a regular shaped area – a rectangle or square, will be a much more straightforward process for lawn area measurement.
 But measuring an irregular shaped area is not so simple.

 If you are measuring an irregularly shaped area you will almost certainly find it easier to break the area up into smaller shapes in order to assist you with your calculations.
-When this job has been done, we further recommend that you add 5% to the final area to cover wastage and trimming to fit edges.
+After you have followed our ‘how to measure lawn’ guide and the job has been done, we further recommend that you add 5% to the final area to cover wastage and trimming to fit edges.

 Lawn measurement example diagram